-If your turkey is already injected with a solution then what to do?
+What to do if your turkey is already injected with a solution?
 Now the question is, can you inject a turkey that has already been injected with a solution?
-Yes, you can but it will ruin the taste and texture of the turkey.
+Yes, you can, but it will ruin the taste and texture of the turkey.

 Do You Really Need to Brine an Injected Turkey?